 *It should be noted that the maximum contributions and tax regulations differ in Quebec.

-Annual union dues don’t include initiation fees, licences, special assessments, or charges for anything other than the organization’s ordinary operating costs, however.
-So these cannot be deducted.
+However, annual union dues don’t generally include initiation fees, licences, special assessments, or charges for anything other than the organization’s ordinary operating costs.
+So, these cannot be deducted.

 Additionally, if your employer pays the fees for your professional memberships or insurance, they get to take the tax deduction, even if the receipt is in your name.
 You can claim these on line 21200 and find the amount in box 44 on your T4 slip.